 How You Can Help Our Neighbors:

 Contribute to the Resilience Fund – the community’s bounce-back fund.
 It’s here to help anyone and everyone —individuals, families, nonprofits, businesses—recover from a crisis or disaster through a combination of emergency preparedness investments and response funding.

-The Resilience Fund is helping nonprofits that are working on the frontlines of COVID-19 response, helping our community’s most vulnerable people with emergency assistance, such as financial support, healthcare, and childcare.
+Click here to read more about the impacts of the Resilience Fund’s grants to nonprofits that are working on the frontlines of COVID-19 response, helping our community’s most vulnerable people with emergency assistance, such as financial support, healthcare, and childcare.